 "a voice for Everyone"

-Jon lives and works in ANC 1B04, and intends on staying there for a long time.
-Jon has resided in Washington, D.C. for over five years, always focusing on impacting his community for the better.
-He currently works at Martha’s Table, a local nonprofit right here in 1B04, where he focuses on fundraising and development.
-Jon’s history of serving his community led him to the decision to run for ANC.
+Jon has lived in ANC 1B04 for over 3 years, and intends on staying there for a long time.
+He has resided in Washington, D.C. for over 7 years, always focusing on impacting his community for the better.
+As a professional fundraiser for grassroots organizations such as Martha's Table, and at his current role as Major Gifts Officer at the Humane Rescue Alliance, Jon has always had a passion for helping his community.
+Jon’s history of serving his community led him to the decision to run for ANC in 2016, and he is honored to have the privilege to serve on the commission.

 What is an anc?